SanderLoman/rust-p2p/docs/repo/github/labels.md

 -   https://github.com/Nodura/Contower/labels/LS-Blocked - Cannot move forward until changes occur.
 -   https://github.com/Nodura/Contower/labels/LS-Needs-Triage - Needs to be assessed and categorized.

+## Difficulty Labels ([`D-`][D])

+Difficulty labels are designed to communicate the level of complexity or suitability of issues and pull requests for potential contributors.
+These labels help in determining the appropriateness of tasks for different skill levels.

+**Examples:**

+-   https://github.com/Nodura/Contower/labels/D-Complex - Challenging from a design or technical perspective.
+-   https://github.com/Nodura/Contower/labels/D-Good-First-Issue - Ideal for newcomers to start contributing.

 ## Labeling Guidelines

 -   **Consistency**: Use labels consistently across issues and pull requests to maintain clarity and predictability.